 - If your project is not listed right away, you may send us additional information about your progress (consolidated with all the information from previous submissions as a new request on the online submission form) to keep us updated, especially if the project has made significant progress.

 - CoinMarketCap listings are always free.
 Please beware of spoofed emails, fake social accounts, or individuals requesting listing fees.
 Anyone asking you to pay a fee or tip for getting your project listed on CoinMarketCap is definitely not sanctioned to do so.
 We also do not sanction any listing service to assist in the listing application of any cryptoasset project or exchange.
 While we gladly accept donations, attempting to bribe us in the hopes of influencing the outcome of your request will not work.
+CoinMarketCap reserves the right to exercise its sole discretion to blacklist any project that pays for listings services or attempts to bribe CMC employees.

 - CoinMarketCap DOES NOT accept payment of any form to bypass listing requirements or to intentionally publish inaccurate information.
 We evaluate every request with the same level of scrutiny.